RalphPastel972/Mon_CV/README.md

 Basically, it's just a sandbox to learn.

 My code is dirty and amateur, don't hesitate

+I am also learning how to use git